 - Building projects, programs and activities that demonstrate Economic Development & Workforce Development.
-This shall be done by choosing project work and experiences that educate, provide experiences and decision-making for our 4-H'ers. - Promoting Community Leadership, Engagement & Pride as guidance toward selfconfidence and action events that promote 4-H youth readiness to become productive citizens.
+This shall be done by choosing project work and experiences that educate, provide experiences and decision-making for our 4-H'ers. - Promoting Community Leadership, Engagement & Pride as a guide for 4-Hers toward self-confidence and action that promote 4-H youth readiness to become productive citizens.